chauvu183/sharedoc-app/How_to_use_git.md

 **Create and change a branch**

-Pull the changes from upstream and create a new branch.
+Pull the changes.
 ```bash
 git pull
 ```
-Create the branch on your local machine and switch in this branch.
+Create the branch and switch in this branch.
 ```bash
 git branch new_branch
 git checkout new_branch